 Behind the scenes of the beautiful costumes, delicious food, and cultural music there is a team of individuals working to make Folkmoot thrive.
 Folkmoot has four regular staff that work on a year-round basis.
-We also have more than 45 seasonal and key volunteer positions, including guides who live with the international groups during the festival and festival leads who share their skills and expertise for the love of Folkmoot.
+We also have more than 45 seasonal and key volunteer positions, including guides who live with the international groups during the festival, Cherokee Ambassadors and festival leads who share their skills and expertise for the love of Folkmoot.

 Folkmoot’s director is Angeline Schwab.
 Angie has a background in arts, culture & community and economic development.
 Since 2015, Angie has grown Folkmoot to a year-round cultural organization and believes that diversifying the festival, maximizing the use of the building, building strong partnerships and new cultural programming are the way to the future.
 Angie grew up in Buncombe County and went to college at UNC-Wilmington.
 Since that time, Angie went to graduate school at the University of Oregon where she earned a Masters in Public Affairs and then moved to Humboldt County, California, one of the most beautiful places on the planet to start her career.
 Angie, her husband Brandon, their two sons, Avery & Harper and three dogs moved to Waynesville in 2014 to be closer to family.
 Angie says, “Never before Folkmoot did I understand that folkdance was an opportunity for experiencing diversity and cultural understanding.
 What a gift to experience the world right here at home and to make so many people happy with a community festival.”